rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 #### Design goals

-1. Identity is an optional optimization
+1. Make identity is an optional optimization

 2. Avoid confusion with C++17 algorithms' initial value

-3. Let users specify a different binary operation and identity for the same reduction result type
+3. Let users specify a different identity for a given binary operation and the reduction result type

 4. Let users specify an identity even if their binary operation is a lambda

-5. Let users specify a nondefault identity value "in line" with invoking the algorithm, without needing to specialize a class
+5. Let users specify a nondefault identity value "in line" with invoking the algorithm, without doing something extra (e.g., specializing a class, a trait, etc.)

 Items 1 and 2 suggest that the identity should not be a separate parameter `T id` of the algorithms.